Edited: July 13, 2023

 Which Cricut machines are compatible with Cricut Foil Transfer Tool?

-Cricut Foil Transfer Tool is compatible with Cricut Maker and Cricut Explore machines.
+Cricut Foil Transfer Tool is compatible with Cricut Maker, Cricut Explore, and Cricut Venture machines.
+For information about Cricut Joy Foil Transfer Tool click here.

 Can I use the Foil Transfer Tool when using the Design Space mobile app?